gillfimj/coHEsion2022/docs/build-custom-tomcat.doc.md

 ## Multiple commands at once

-How do we know if the Tomcat image is update to date with the patching of packages?
+How do we know if the Tomcat image is up to date with the patching of packages?
 We don't.
 Let's make sure that happens by adding some lines to the RUN command.

 ```{.dockerfile title=tomcat1/Dockerfile }
 RUN rm -Rf $CATALINA_HOME/webapps.dist \